demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

       default: false
 ```
 To specify if the argument is an array or not, you can either add an argument type
-in the docstring like so
+in the docstring, like so:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")